unmade/apiwrappers/README.rst

 Quickstart
 ==========

-Each wrapper needs a HTTP client to make request to the API.
+Each wrapper needs a HTTP client to make requests to the API.

 *apiwrappers* provides common interface (drivers) for the most popular HTTP clients.